 The Best Home Inventory Apps

-Broadly, the more you spend, the greater the storage and personalization options.
-If you are pretty sure that something straightforward will meet your needs (i.e., you only have one property to inventory), stick with the cheap or free.
-Maybe download a couple of apps and see which you find most intuitive to use.
+Broadly, higher-tier plans add storage and personalization.
+If you are pretty sure that something straightforward will meet your needs (i.e., you only have one property to inventory), stick with a cheap or free tier and test the workflow, especially exports and backups.
+The NAIC Home Inventory app offers a no-cost baseline; you can also try consumer options like Itemtopia and see which you find most intuitive to use.
 The overall project will benefit from early exploration.

 Home Inventory FAQ